gruntwork-io/docs/_docs-sources/iac/stay-up-to-date/updating.md

 For backwards compatible changes, this is as simple as incrementing the version number.
 For backwards incompatible changes, refer to the release notes for a migration guide.

+We recommend updating module versions in your development environment first, followed by staging, then production, to ensure that the update and any required changes are well understood.

 ## Example: Update a version

 For example, below is a module block referencing version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.